If you're interested in getting involved in teaching residents, please review the information on the Join the Program webpage.

 See our Teaching Resources page for these and other helpful tips, or this article with a few more.

 There are several frameworks that are helpful guides to what a resident is expected to learn during their training.
-At UBC we use the 6 Skills Dimensions, CanMEDS-FM roles, and our Curriculum Objectives, including core procedures, as guides.
+At UBC we use the 6 Skills Dimensions, CanMEDS-FM roles, and these Core Learning Outcomes as guides.

 If you would like all of the details from the CFPC regarding observable behaviours, they can be found on their website here.